-- A concise description of the type of project, scope and anticipated benefits (outcomes and outputs) proposed for funding. - A map (or maps) of the project location. - Project priority (if agency is submitting multiple nominations). - A confirmation that the proposed nomination is consistent with the current approved Regional Transportation Plan and Sustainable Communities Strategies, as applicable.
+- A map (or maps) of the project location. - Project priority (if agency is submitting multiple nominations). - A confirmation that the proposed nomination is consistent with the current approved Regional Transportation Plan and Sustainable Communities Strategies, as applicable.

 D. Screening Criteria